 - A flexible operating system

-Many organizations have tinkered with the Linux operating system and created their own Linux versions.
+Many organizations have tinkered with the Linux operating system and created their versions.
 There are various Linux distributions in the business.
 It gives users a distinct taste of the Linux operating system.
 We have the option of selecting any distribution that meets our requirements.
 Fedora, Ubuntu, Linux Mint, Debian, Arch Linux, and many others are some of the most popular Linux distributions.

 Ubuntu and Linux Mint are recommended for novices, while Debian and Fedora are recommended for experienced developers.